vercel/next.js/docs/basic-features/data-fetching/index.md

 Next.js allows you to create or update static pages _after_ you’ve built your site.
 Incremental Static Regeneration (ISR) enables you to use static-generation on a per-page basis, **without needing to rebuild the entire site**.
 With ISR, you can retain the benefits of static while scaling to millions of pages.

-Consider our previous [`getStaticProps` example](#simple-example), but now with Incremental Static Regeneration enabled through the `revalidate` property:
+The following example shows how to use the `revalidate` property:

 ```jsx
 function Blog({ posts }) {